How much does a funeral cost?

 Savings: You can save up for your funeral expenses by opening a high-interest-earning account and putting away money periodically.
 By saving up over time, you can help make sure you leave enough money for your family to cover all the expenses of your funeral.

 Funeral plan: A pre-paid plan allows you to design your funeral prior to your death.
-However, these plans require an upfront payment of fees or a set payment plan decided by the provider, and do not allow for inflated funeral costs should your funeral take place years from when you set it up, which may leave families out of pocket.
+These plans may require an upfront payment of fees or a set payment plan decided by the provider, and may not allow for inflated funeral costs so factor these in if you choose a plan.

 Will funeral insurance be enough?